-Giving birth is something I’ve been thinking about a lot, as you might expect.
-These final weeks of pregnancy have had me reminiscing on Parker’s birth and what this one will be like.
-Gone is the naiveté of not knowing what to expect and instead my mind blows past all of the needles and machines and contractions to a place where all I can think about is this moment above, where we finally get to meet face-to-face, me and the babe I’ve been carrying with me since late last fall.
+Giving birth is something I've been thinking about a lot, as you might expect.
+These final weeks of pregnancy have had me reminiscing on Parker's birth and what this one will be like.
+Gone is the naiveté of not knowing what to expect and instead my mind blows past all of the needles and machines and contractions to a place where all I can think about is this moment above, where we finally get to meet face-to-face, me and the babe I've been carrying with me since late last fall.
 Will she look like Parker?
 Will she have hair?
 What expression will she be making?
-I remember Parker’s first expression as vivid as if it was yesterday.
-As I found myself filling out the birth plan questionnaire given to me by my doctor, I decided it might be a good time to consult the pros and get some different opinions on this most ancient of practices, the one responsible for the continuation of the human race– giving birth.
+I remember Parker's first expression as vivid as if it was yesterday.
+As I found myself filling out the birth plan questionnaire given to me by my doctor, I decided it might be a good time to consult the pros and get some different opinions and tips for giving birth, the most ancient of practices, the one responsible for the continuation of the human race...

 1. What are some common misconceptions about the child birth process and giving birth?